cfiutak1/HackBU-Intro-to-ML/Part 2 - Introduction to Neural Networks with TensorFlow.md

   tf.keras.layers.Dense(128, activation='relu'),

   # Dropout is a good layer for avoiding overfitting - training a machine learning algorithm
   # on a training set too much.
-This causes the machine learning algorithm to notice irrelevant aspects ("noise")
+This causes the machine learning algorithm to notice irrelevant aspects
-  # of the training set.
-It essentially adds a layer of randomness to the neural network by ignoring a percentage
+  # ("noise") of the training set.
+It essentially adds a layer of randomness to the neural network by ignoring
-  # of random inputs (in this case, ignore a random 20%) on each iteration.
+  # a percentage of random inputs (in this case, ignore a random 20%) on each iteration.
   # "If you're good at something while drunk, you'll be really good at it sober" - Ryan McCormick, 2019
-  #

   tf.keras.layers.Dropout(0.2),

-  # Add another dense layer, but this time with an output dimensionality of 10 units because there are only 10 options (there are only 10 digits).
+  # Add another dense layer, but this time with an output dimensionality of 10 units because there are only
+  # 10 options (there are only 10 digits).
-  # Softmax turns the arbitrary outputs of the neural network into "probabilities"
+  # Softmax turns the arbitrary outputs of the neural network into "probabilities".
   tf.keras.layers.Dense(10, activation='softmax')
 ])
 ```